w3f/polkadot-wiki/docs/learn/how-to/vote-opengov.md

 ### **Discussion channels**

-Our [Kusama Direction](https://matrix.to/#/#Kusama-Direction:parity.io) and [Polkadot Direction](https://matrix.to/#/#Polkadot-Direction:parity.io) channels on Matrix are dedicated to discussions and announcements related to governance.
-If you have an interest in participating in governance or staying up-to-date with the latest referenda, we encourage you to join these channels and engage in the discussions happening there.
+The [Kusama Direction](https://matrix.to/#/#Kusama-Direction:parity.io) and [Polkadot Direction](https://matrix.to/#/#Polkadot-Direction:parity.io) channels on Matrix are dedicated to discussions and announcements related to governance.
+If you have an interest in participating in governance or staying up-to-date with the latest referenda, consider joining these channels and engaging in the discussions happening there.

 * * *